6 Foods You Should Eat For Optimal Eye Health and Vision

 Fish

-The EWG notes that pregnant women should avoid eating swordfish and shark, which contain high levels of mercury, a toxic metal that can negatively affect fetal development.
-You can also choose salmon and cod, which have less mercury than swordfish and shark.
-Other fish that are safe to eat include herring, lake trout, sardines, and trout.
+EWG advises pregnant women to avoid swordfish and shark due to high mercury levels that could harm fetal development.
+Instead, salmon and cod contain less mercury compared to swordfish and shark.
+Safe alternatives include herring, lake trout, sardines, and trout.

 6) Eggs